V.I.P. (Bro'Sis song)

 "V.I.P." is a song by German pop group Bro'Sis.
 It was written by Pete Kirtley, Tim Hawes, Q, and Darius Rustrum, with additional writing by band members Shaham Joyce and Faiz Mangat, for the band's second studio album Days of Our Lives (2003).
-Produced by Peter Ries, it was released as the album's second and final single.
+Produced by Peter Ries, it was released by Cheyenne Records as the album's second and final single and peaked at number 19 on the German Singles Chart.